orbitalquark/textadept/doc/manual.md

 ### Editor Preferences

-Editor preferences are stored in a [`buffer`][] object.
-Normally, each buffer can have its own individual preferences, but on startup, any preferences set apply to all subsequent buffers.
+Editor preferences are stored in [`buffer`][] and [`view`][] objects.
+Normally, each buffer and view can have its own individual preferences, but on startup, any preferences set apply to all subsequent buffers and views.
 For example, in order to override a setting like Textadept's default indentation setting of 2 spaces per indent, add the following to your *~/.textadept/init.lua*:

     buffer.use_tabs = true
     buffer.tab_width = 4